mario-andreschak/hotswap-mcp-bridge/README.md

 # DISCLAIMER
-This bridge is intended for use in FLUJO but currently untested - any issues please report by openen an Github Issue
+This bridge is intended for use in [FLUJO](https://github.com/mario-andreschak/FLUJO/) but currently untested - please report any issues you encounter by opening a Github Issue

 # MCP Transport Bridge